UCI-CARL/CARLsim3/README.md

    ```

 3. Choose between stable release and latest development version:
-   - For the stable release, use the ``stable'' branch:
+   - For the stable release, use the `stable` branch:
      ```
      $ git checkout stable
      ```
-   - For the latest development branch, you are already on the right branch (``master'').
+   - For the latest development branch, you are already on the right branch (`master').

 4. Create a configuration file from the sample:
    ```